What is IP monitoring?

 FAQ

 IP monitoring and IP address monitoring are the same thing when talking about IT networks and infrastructure.
-IP monitoring may refer also to IP camera monitoring, a type of cameras that have an IP address for security monitoring of physical spaces.
+IP monitoring may also refer to IP camera monitoring, a type of camera that has an IP address for security monitoring of physical spaces.
 Ping monitoring is a colloquial term that refers to using the ping tool for basic monitoring of hosts through the use of IP addresses or DNS domains.